phones24/BakedCarrot/README.md

 Change these constants in `index.php`:

-	DOCROOT - document root
+* `DOCROOT` - document root
-	SYSPATH - path to system files
+* `SYSPATH` - path to system files
-	APPPATH - path to application files
+* `APPPATH` - path to application files
-	TMPPATH - path to temporary files storage, usually used for template cache
+* `TMPPATH` - path to temporary files storage, usually used for template cache

-If you want your application in `Application` directory, instead of `app`, then `APPPATH` should be looking like this:
+For example, if you want your application in `Application` directory, instead of `app`, then `APPPATH` should be looking like this:

 	define('APPPATH', DOCROOT .
 'Application' .
 DIRECTORY_SEPARATOR);